 What Is Swap?

 Swap is the interest paid at the time of rollover.
-When you hold a Position overnight in a Margin FX Contract or CFD, they will be rolled to the next Business Day, which may result in you paying a Swap Charge or earning a Swap Benefit.
+When you hold a position overnight in a Margin FX Contract or CFD, they will be rolled to the next Business Day, which may result in you paying a Swap Charge or earning a Swap Benefit.

 As you can see, you don’t pay or earn swap if you are a day trader or more specifically if you don’t hold to your position for the next day.

-That’s why it’s just important if you are a long term trader, not a scalper or day trader.
+That’s why it’s just important if you are a long-term trader, not a scalper or day trader.

-The reason that you earn or pay swap is that every central bank around the world has an interest rate so when you buy or sell a currency pair in a way that you hold it more than one day, your trade or exchange is exposed to this interest rate.
+The reason that you earn or pay swap is that every central bank around the world has an interest rate so when you buy or sell a currency pair in a way that you hold it for more than one day, your trade or exchange is exposed to this interest rate.

 For example, the Federal Reserve sets an interest rate of 1.70% for USD and the bank of Japan has an interest rate of 0.1%.

 If I buy USDJPY, since the interest rate of USD is higher than JPY, I get a positive swap.
-In other words, I earn profit because technically I sell a currency with lower interest rate and buy the one with a higher rate and hold to it until the next day so I receive an interest rate for one day.
+In other words, I earn a profit because technically I sell a currency with a lower interest rate and buy the one with a higher rate and hold to it until the next day so I receive an interest rate for one day.

 On the other hand, if I sell USDJPY, I have to pay swap or I receive a negative swap rate.